browsertap/browsertap.com/README.md

 The external site for BrowserTap now uses a static site generator called [Cactus](https://github.com/koenbok/Cactus)

-The easiest way to run, manage, deploy this site is with the companion [Cactus for Mac app](http://cactusformac.com/)

-Alternatively, you should be able to run it in the CLI:
+You should be able to run it in the CLI:

 To install Cactus:
 ```
 sudo easy_install cactus
 ```

 To run the site:
 ```
-cd browsertap.com
 cactus serve
 ```